Mitra63/myProjects/README.md

 Online-Banking-System
 It was made using Spring Boot, Spring Security,Spring Data JPA, Spring Data REST,Database is in memory (H2).

+about

+database schema and data exist in schema.xml and data.xml

 How to run & access the application

 The following accounts may be used: